 Once your shrimp is prepped, all you have to do is slap a few ingredients together and let the shrimp marinate for a few minutes before skewering them and quickly grilling.
 In fact, if you’re fresh out of skewers–or don’t want to bother with them–you can grill the shrimp directly on the grates of the grill.
 Just remember that if you plan to use bamboo skewers to soak them in water for about an hour to reduce the chance that they’ll char and break.

 The tangy yogurt and lime enhances the briny flavor of the shrimp, and the addition of the olive oil to the marinade helps bring out the oil soluble flavors of the curry powder and garlic.
 If you don’t have fresh or even jarred ginger, you can substitute ground ginger–the stuff you put in your cookies–but keep in mind you need just a fraction of the equivalent fresh since powdered spices are so much more potent: use 1/2 teaspoon.

 Serve your shrimp skewers over a bed of brown or white basmati rice with a side of steamed or grilled veggies for a quick and healthy dinner.
 With such an easy preparation, spicing up your weeknight meals with this dish is almost as easy as ordering takeout from your favorite Indian place.

 Servings: 12 (97 G)

 Prep Time: 30 min.

 - 2 lbs. jumbo shrimp, peeled and deveined

-- Combine the yogurt, cilantro, olive oil, lime juice, ginger, garlic and curry powder in a small bowl and stir well.
+- Combine the yogurt, cilantro, oil, lime juice, ginger, garlic, and curry powder in a small bowl and stir well.

 - Toss the shrimp with the sauce.
 Cover and refrigerate for at least an hour.

-- Serve with lime wedges and cilantro leaves to garnish.
+- Serve with lime wedges and cilantro leaves to garnish, if desired.